 As they decide to explore your website, your bounce rates will go down.
 This, consequently, will give your website a higher Quality Score in Google’s eyes, and thus, improve your shop’s ranking.

-If you want to summarise everything into one word, it would have to be “informative”.
+If you want to summarize everything into one word, it would have to be “informative”.
 By informing your shoppers as much as possible, you remove the doubt they might have when shopping somewhere new.
 When you inform your customers about your products and your business as much as possible, they will naturally trust you more as well.

 It makes sense, doesn’t it?
 The more information you provide, the less you appear to have something to hide.
 Keep in mind that your customers are getting to know a product that they can’t touch with their own hands, so building trust is essential.